Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 Point handling affects the point zones in the second zone system and any other zones in that system which share a correspondence with the same zone for the first zone system.
-A list of point zones can be provided to the tool (recommended) but if not given then the tool will define them as any zones which satisfy the following:
+A list of point zones can be provided to the tool (recommended) but if not given then the tool will define them as any zones which satisfy both of the following:

 $$
 F_{spatial}(Z_{1i} \rightarrow Z_{2j}) < 1 - T_{pt}